Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the large family car segment and utilize the same 5-door wagon body style and the front wheel drive system, it all comes up to the specific diesel engine choice they offer.
 The first one has a Volkswagen-engineered powertrain under the hood, a 4-cylinder, 16-valves 90hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 141hp engine designed by Hyundai.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Škoda does have a slight advantage, when all the models are taken into account.
-These are the official statistics, while our visitors describe reliability of Škoda with an average rating of 4.3, and models under the KIA badge with 4.6 out of 5.
-The same official information place Octavia as average reliability-wise, and Optima is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the Czech car rank it on average as 3.7, while the one under the competitor's bonnet gets 5.0 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Škoda does have a slight advantage, all the models observed together.
+That's the official data, while our visitors describe reliability of Škoda with an average rating of 4.4, and models under the KIA badge with 4.2 out of 5.
+The same official information place Octavia as average reliability-wise, and Optima is more or less at the same level.Above it all, drivers of cars with the same engine as the Czech car rank it on average as 3.7, while the one under the competitor's bonnet gets 5.0 out of 5.

 Performance & Fuel economyKIA is undoubtly more agile, reaching 100km/h in 2.1 seconds less than its competitor.
 In addition to that it accelerates all the way to 200 kilometers per hour, 17km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 4.3 liters of fuel per 100 kilometers (66 mpg), in combined cycle.